AJRepo/PHPlot/phplot/README.txt

 Sourceforge project web site.
 You can also view the manual online at http://phplot.sourceforge.net

-For important changes in this release, see the NEWS.txt file.
+For information about changes in this release, including any possible incompatibilities, see the NEWS.txt file.

 CONTENTS: